A Tale of Edinburgh's Two Cities: Full Day Private Highlights Tour - TEST

 Excluded

-cost of transportation on the day, food and drink, although your guide will be happy to recommend local favourites along the way, gratuities (optional)
+Food and drink, although your guide will be happy to recommend local favourites along the way

 Pickup